In A Bullet-Riddled Mansion, A Beirut Architect Envisions A Museum Of Memory

 Hallak finishes her tour in the charred remains of what was once a vaulted hall.
 She tells the students to fight for what they believe in, and they applaud and thank her.

-Afterwards, one of them, Nancy Hawat, says she was inspired by Hallak and fascinated by the house.
+Afterward, one of them, Nancy Hawat, says she was inspired by Hallak and fascinated by the house.
 She is too young to remember the war.
 But she isn't sure her parents, who lived through the war, would visit the museum.

 "I felt so weird, actually.
 I am young and it felt so weird for me, so for my parents and their generation, they will remember the war," she says.
 "And I don't think they will be happy to remember."